BinaryMuse/yrs_tree/README.md

 # yrs_tree

 A tree CRDT for Yrs, a Rust implementation of Yjs, based on the algorithm described in [Evan Wallace's article on CRDT Mutable Tree Hierarchies](https://madebyevan.com/algos/crdt-mutable-tree-hierarchy/).
-Changes among clients are guaranteed to converge into a consistent state, and the tree ensures that conflicts and cycles are handled correctly.
+Changes among clients are guaranteed to converge to a consistent state, and the tree ensures that conflicts and cycles are handled correctly.

 ## Installation